 Sukiyabashi Jirou Toyosu すきやばし次郎豊洲店

 If you want to eat sushi in Toyosu, try Sukiyabashi Jiro.
-Sukiyabashi Jiro has its main restaurant in Ginza, which is quite famous as a high-end sushi restaurant.
-And in fact, the main Ginza restaurant is where President Obama and Prime Minister Abe had dinner in the past, and President Obama is known to have raved about the sushi here!
-And it is here, at the Toyosu branch, that you have the chance to enjoy such high-end sushi at a very reasonable price.
+The main restaurant is in Ginza, famous as a high-end sushi restaurant where President Obama and Prime Minister Abe once dined.
+At the Toyosu branch, you can enjoy such high-end sushi at a very reasonable price.

 Sukiyabashi Jiro is located an eight-minute walk from Toyosu Station on the Tokyo Metro Yurakucho Line.
 Here, you can enjoy sushi that would normally cost several tens of thousands of yen for a limited lunch for as little as 1,000 yen.